Surgery for Pituitary Tumors

 A craniotomy has a higher chance of brain injury and other side effects than transsphenoidal surgery for small tumors, but it’s safer for large and complex tumors because the surgeon is better able to see and reach the tumor as well as nearby nerves and blood vessels.

-Rarely, for very large tumors that have spread to nearby tissues, both types of surgery are used at the same time to try to remove all of the tumor.
+Rarely, if a tumor is very large or has spread to nearby tissues, both types of surgery might be used at the same time to try to remove all of it.

 Possible side effects of surgery

-Some complications, such as bleeding, infections, or reactions to anesthesia (the drugs used to make you sleep during surgery), can occur during or after any type of surgery.
+Some complications can occur during or after any type of surgery.
 These are rare, but they can happen.
+They include:

-Damage to other parts of the pituitary can lead to symptoms from a lack of pituitary hormones.
-This is rare after surgery for small tumors, but it may be unavoidable when treating some larger tumors.
+Symptoms from a lack of pituitary hormones can occur due to damage to other parts of the pituitary.
+This is rare after surgery for small tumors, but it might be unavoidable when treating some larger tumors.
 Low hormone levels after surgery can be treated with medicines to replace certain hormones normally made by the pituitary and other glands.

-• If vitamin and/or mineral levels change, you may need supplements for a while.
-For instance, potassium levels often drop, so you may need to get it intravenously (IV, or in a vein) right after surgery.
+Vitamin and mineral levels might change after surgery.
+If so, you might need supplements for a while.
+For instance, potassium levels often drop, so you might need to get it IV (in a vein) right after surgery.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.